wangui-data/operational-performance-infrastructure-monitoring-analysis/README.md

 How is the business performing over time?

+* Which industries (e.g., Fintech, Healthcare, Media) make up the largest share of our customer base?
-* What is total revenue?
+* What percentage of our total client base consists of Enterprise vs. Mid-Market vs. Startups?
-* How many units are being sold?
-* How many sales transactions are occurring?
-* How are sales changing over time?
+* What proportion of clients fall into Tier 1 (Premium) vs. Tier 3 (Dedicated)?
-* Which stores generate the most revenue?
+* Which industry sector yields the highest power utilization efficiency?

 ---

 ### 2️⃣ Asset Utilization & Operational Health

 How is the business performing over time?